polyfy/polylith/readme.md

    - If it has any tests of its own, they will live in the `test` directory under e.g. `environments/my-env`.
    - Optionally, each environment can also have a `resources` directory.
    - It's discouraged to have a `src` directory since all production code should only live in components and bases.
-   - Here are some examples of artefacts that can be built out of an environment: lambda functions, REST API's, libraries, and command line tools.
+   - Examples of artefacts that can be built out of an environment: lambda functions, REST API's, libraries, and command line tools.

 Let's create an environment: